-XXVI USE OF DICTIONARIES BY STUDENTS IN EXAMINATIONS
+XXV USE OF DICTIONARIES BY STUDENTS IN EXAMINATIONS

-26.1 Heads of Department may, at their discretion, permit students whose mother-tongue is not English to employ an appropriate dictionary in a class or degree examination.
-Such permission should not be granted where the mother-tongue, or its literature, is the subject under examination.

-26.2 Heads of Department should keep a record of all cases where permission has been granted, and deliver that information to the appropriate invigilator(s).

-26.3 Dictionaries to be authorised for use in an examination should be lodged by the student with the Head of Department at least 24 hours prior to the start of the examination.
+- 25.1 Heads of Department may, at their discretion, permit students whose first language is not English to employ an appropriate dictionary in a class or degree examination.
+Such permission should not be granted where the first language, or its literature, is the subject under examination. - 25.2 Heads of Department should keep a record of all cases where permission has been granted, and deliver that information to the appropriate invigilator(s). - 25.3 Dictionaries to be authorised for use in an examination should be lodged by the student with the Head of Department at least 24 hours prior to the start of the examination.
 Following inspection by the department, the authorised dictionaries should be handed to the student(s) by the invigilator at the start of the examination.

-XXVII USE OF ELECTRONIC CALCULATORS BY STUDENTS IN EXAMINATIONS
+XXVI USE OF ELECTRONIC CALCULATORS BY STUDENTS IN EXAMINATIONS

-27.1 No calculator, nor any other hand-held electronic device, may be used by a candidate in an examination except with explicit departmental approval.
+26.1 No calculator, nor any other hand-held electronic device, may be used by a candidate in an examination except with explicit departmental approval.
 Such approval shall normally take the form of a published notice on departmental notice board(s) together with a statement incorporated into the instructions to candidates in the appropriate examination paper(s).
-Calculators or other hand-held electronic aids with a facility for either textual storage or display, or for graphical display, are excluded from use in examinations.
+Calculators or other handheld electronic aids with a facility for either textual storage or display, or for graphical display, are excluded from use in examinations.
+12

-XXVIII INVIGILATION
+XXVII INVIGILATION

-28.1 For each examination the Head of Department shall name Invigilators as prescribed by Senate and shall be responsible for informing Invigilators of their period and conditions of duty, including the obligation to be present fifteen minutes before the examination begins.
-The Head of Department shall provide each Invigilator with a copy of the Rules of Invigilation.
+- 27.1 For each examination the Head of Department shall name Invigilators as prescribed by Senate and shall be responsible for informing Invigilators of their period and conditions of duty, including the obligation to be present fifteen minutes before the examination begins.
+The Head of Department shall ensure that each invigilator has a copy of the Rules for Invigilation. - 27.2 Arrangements for examinations for students with special needs should be made in accordance with the rules relating to Special Examination and other Assessment Arrangements for Students with Disabilities and Special Needs (XXI 21.1-21.23.).
+This includes the requirement on Heads of Departments to make any special invigilation arrangements which have been approved. - 27.3 The Rules of Invigilation (see below) shall be available to all Invigilators at the Examination Halls and must be followed by all Invigilators.
+Notes of Guidance give Invigilators further guidance on the application of the Rules.

-28.2 The Head of Department concerned must advise the Head of the Registry as soon as it is apparent that a candidate might have special needs or disabilities to be taken into account when sitting examinations.
-The Head of the Registry, in consultation with the Special Needs Adviser and the Clerk of Senate, shall decide what special arrangements, if any, are appropriate to the circumstances of the case and shall inform the Head of Department accordingly.

-28.3 Where an examinee has to be examined separately the arrangements shall be made by the Department and approved by the Head of the Registry and the Clerk of Senate.

-&lt;sup>12 Any change in this regulation requires the prior agreement of the Senate.

-28.4 The Rules of Invigilation (see below) shall be available to all Invigilators at the Examination Halls and must be followed by all Invigilators.

-XXIX RULES OF INVIGILATION
+XXVIII RULES OF INVIGILATION